OpenCubicChunks/CubicChunks/README.md

 ```
 should be enough to compile the mod.

-The mod uses information from git repository to generate version number.
-While it should work without git repository (just giving incorrect version information), it's not very well tested. if you encounter any problems - report them [here](https://github.com/Barteks2x/CubicChunks/issues).
+The mod uses information from git repository to generate version number, it won't compile without full git repository.
+It also won't compile if regionlib submodule doesn't exist.

 ###Setting up development environment
 Note: on windows you need to run these commands without `./`